Antoine de Margerie

-Antoine de Margerie (17 November 1941 at Cussey, France – 9 February 2005 in Paris), was an abstract painter from a family of French diplomats.
+Antoine de Margerie (17 November 1941, Cusset – 9 February 2005), was an abstract painter from a family of French diplomats.

 Formation

 Following a childhood in Paris and the Auvergne, Antoine de Margerie lived with his parents in a number of diplomatic postings, in Madrid, Washington, Rome and Berlin.
 In 1953, he joined his grandfather André Lefebvre de La Boulaye, another diplomat, in Paris.
 At the Lycée Saint-Louis-de-Gonzaque, he obtained his bacalaureat.
-Art is already part of his background because an uncle, Paul de Laboulaye (1902–1961) is a painter who encourages the adolescent Antoine in his interest.
+Art was already part of his background because an uncle, Paul de Laboulaye (1902–1961) was a painter who encouraged the adolescent Antoine in his interest.
 One of the artists whose paintings hang in the family apartments is Pierre Bonnard.
 Another family member, Paul-Antoine, known as Paul de la Boulaye (1849–1926), had also been a painter.
 Antoine de Margerie felt drawn to the vocation, causing his parents worry.
 In order to reassure them, de Margerie takes up medical studies, as well as pursuing a humanities degree and taking courses at the École du Louvre and the Institut d'Art et d'Archéologie at the Sorbonne.
 In 1964 he made the difficult decision to take up painting exclusively.
 In 1964 he married Anne Guillet, whom he met at the École du Louvre, and they subsequently have two daughters, Constance and Isabelle.
 They lived in Paris until 1991, when he buys a house in Sandihac in the Gard and spends half the year there.
 He died in Paris in 2005.